OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 query ❌ Lowest ✅ Good Legacy systems only

-Testing Your Own Implementation
+Testing Your Own OAuth2/OIDC Implementation

 # Configuration for different providers